Quickstart

 │ └── <file(s)>

-If you are running the example at the Met Office and you did not switch off archiving (e.g. skip_archive = True
+If you are running the example at the Met Office and you did not switch off archiving (e.g. skip_archive = True), then the CMORised output will also have been archived to mass.

 Useful Configuration Options